-The goal is to develop and work on these strategies applicable to wind blades, considering aspects such as the composition of the materials, applicable legislation, the principal technologies and applications for the reuse and recycling of these blades in wind farms where Enerfin plans to repower them in the short term.
+The goal is to develop and work on these strategies applicable to wind blades, considering aspects such as the composition of the materials, applicable legislation, the principal technologies and applications for the reuse and recycling of these blades in wind farms where Enerfín plans to repower them in the short term.
 Work has been conducted along the following lines:

 - Support and participation in advanced circular economy strategies linked to the destination of deinstalled wind turbines, paying special attention to the blades.
-In that regard, it is partnering with companies involved in waste management. - → It has taken part in the AIN Circular Platform project driven by the Industrial Association of Navarra, the aim of which is to identify opportunities for transformation within the framework of the circular economy, analysing options for new approaches and developments within value chains.
+In that regard, it is partnering with companies involved in waste management. - It has taken part in the AIN Circular Platform project driven by the Industrial Association of Navarra, the aim of which is to identify opportunities for transformation within the framework of the circular economy, analysing options for new approaches and developments within value chains. - It has taken part in the launch of the Renercycle business project alongside 17 other companies, which will work on three possible lines of business linked to the circular economy in wind farms: dismantling and industrial reconditioning of the primary components of wind turbines, recovery of certain raw materials and recycling of materials composed of glass fibres and non-reusable resins.